flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 4.3.
 Dark Mode

 You'll be able to switch to a <a href="https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/dark-mode/" target="_blank">cool looking dark user interface</a> for increased sleep quality, decreased stress on your eyes, working at night and just feeling like pro.
-This will also let content stand out more, be it text, colors or potential item attachements.
+This will also let content stand out more, be it text, colors or item attachements.

 MacOS Mojave (10.14) will introduce dark mode as a system-wide feature.
 Flowlist will not require macOS 10.14 for dark mode, but it will play along perfectly with the way apps are supposed to integrate dark mode with Mojave.